-Figure 10: Base AFC - Harrisburg to Oakboro 230 kV (DUK)
+Figure 10: Base AFC -Oakboro to Lilesville 230 kV (CPL) January 2016 - March 2016 percent shift factor.

-Harrisburg to Oakboro 230 kV (DUK): This flowgate uses the "Richmond to Newport" 500 kV line as the contingent element.
-The flowgate was the cause of one daily TSR refusals, which was on the "DUK to CPLE" path.
+Oakboro to Lilesville 230 kV (CPL): This flowgate uses the "Oakboro to Ansonville" 230 kV line as the contingent element, and was the cause of 21 hourly and daily TSR refusals, mostly impacting the "DUK to PJM" path and the "YAD to PJM" path.

-The rating on this flowgate increased from MW to MW on December 1, then to MW on December 9.
-The first increase was the result of switching to the winter model with winter ratings.
-The second increase was due to a general ratings update that was applied to all facilities in the new case.
-Duke and Progress generation does contribute to the flows on this flowgate as can be seen in the above figure.
+The rating on this flowgate decreased from MW to MW on March 1.
+This was the result of switching to the summer model with summer ratings.
+Early in the quarter, Duke and Progress generation tends to unload this flowage and oppose reductions in base AFC, as can be seen in the above figure.
+Generation at the

-We reviewed generation outages and found the following to be of interest because they contributed to increased loadings on the flowgate on November 9, which was the only day with a TSR refusal.
+We reviewed generation outages and found the following to be of interest: